supahcraig/schemareg/README.md

 The cloudera schema registry lacks an API to return a "clean" version of the schema, which Hive requires in order to read Avro data.
 For what it's worth, the confluent schema registry has this functionality.

 Through fastapi & uvicorn, we can use existing schema registry APIs to enable this functionality, which effectively enbales schema evolution in Hive.
+Alternatively, the API could be served up as a lambda function via AWS API Gateway.
+The former is much easier but has some drawbacks.
+The latter has a more involved setup but overcomes nearly every shortcoming that our fastapi implementation creates.